 For a business to have the ability to change market behaviour, its offering must be exclusive and compelling enough to make consumers want to leave their comfort zones.
 Online stores in Nigeria simply do not have such power over retail in Nigeria, everything they sell consumers can buy in Alaba market.

 This is why I commend Jumia for retaining the Pay on Delivery option as against Konga that stopped.
-I believe that Konga will probably have to reintroduce it if they are serious about being a top competitor in Nigeria.
+I believe that Konga will probably have to reintroduce it if they are serious about being a top competitor in Nigeria (As a matter of fact Pay on Delivery will return to Konga on August 1).
 I believe that rather than stopping it entirely, online stores can use incentives like discounts and cashback to encourage their customers to shop with debit cards.

 Jumia in addition can unleash the powers of big data and AI to predict bad customers (i.e. unserious customers that order products just to see whether it will be delivered with no intention of buying), so that they can reduce cost associated with bad orders.